jakobhuerner/jakobhuerner.github.io/_pages/contact.md

 # License

-All of my work I publish on this website is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+All of my work I publish on this website is licensed under Creative Commons __Attribution-NonCommercial-ShareAlike 4.0 International__: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 Feel free to reuse my work considering this license.
 If you want to reuse it commercially, please contact me via email!